In this article, we look into the story of FTX and where to keep crypto for maximum safety.

 Cryptocurrency exchanges allow people to buy and sell digital assets and exchange one asset for another.

 They also let them store their crypto in custodial wallets.

 The wallets belong to the exchange that holds the funds for the clients.

-If something happens to the wallet and hackers gain access to it, clients lose their cryptocurrencies.
+Clients lose their cryptocurrencies if something happens to the wallet and hackers gain access to it.

 Most exchanges observe KYC (Know Your Customer) and AML (Anti Money Laundering) laws.

 If you open an account at such an exchange, you must provide your ID and other personal information the exchange may require.

 The exchange will also likely communicate your crypto trades to local tax authorities.

 The paradoxical thing about crypto is that while it is supposed to be decentralized and peer-to-peer, it is still heavily tied to centralized onramps and structures like crypto exchanges.